Strategies to support executive functioning in primary school aged children with FASD

 icon_core_inhibition

-Being able to hold and manipulate information mentally.
-Working memory allows us to connect information from earlier to what we are working on now.
-For example:
+Being able to hold, update and actively manipulate information mentally.
+This allows us to keep track of relevant information, and connect information from earlier to what we are working on now.

 • Updating or adapting to a change of instructions during a task